-2. One way to clarify just what a claim includes is to ask what it excludes.
-That is, what would falsify a claim?
-Please elaborate on those distinguishing elements of your theory by stating how, at least in principle, they would be falsified.
-The Conceptual Act Theory would be falsified if it were shown that conceptual knowledge is not required for an emotional episode to emerge or for emotion perception to proceed.
-Studies that purportedly find evidence for other approaches (e.g., congentially blind athletes showing critical components of pride expressions) do not falsify the CAT unless it can be shown that results cannot stem from conceptual processing (e.g., representations of color are similar in congentially blind, color-blind, and normally sighted individuals, implying that some kind of conceptual knowledge is involved; Shepard & Cooper, 1992).
-To date, most experiments have not taken this strong inferential step of ruling out alternative hypotheses that can account for their data.
+The conceptual act theory would be falsified if it were shown that conceptual knowledge is not required for an emotional episode to emerge or for emotion perception to proceed.
+Studies that purportedly find evidence for other approaches (e.g., congenitally blind athletes showing critical components of pride expressions) do not falsify the CAT unless it can be shown that results cannot stem from conceptual processing (e.g., representations of color are similar in congenitally blind, color-blind, and normally sighted individuals, implying that blind individuals possess conceptual knowledge for things they cannot see; Shepard & Cooper, 1992).
+To date, most experiments dealing with emotion have not taken this strong inferential step of ruling out alternative hypotheses that can account for their data.
 In fact, the emotion literature could benefit from more frequent attempts at strong inference, where different theoretical accounts are compared within the same experiment.

 For many years, it was believed that any evidence for the biological distinctiveness of emotions was evidence for a "basic emotion" view and against a "constructionist" view.
-But evidence of biological distinctiveness between instances of two different emotion categories does not necesarily falsify the CAT per se (see Barrett, 2013).
-In fact, the CAT makes very specific predictions about how, at the biological level of analysis, instances of the same emotion category might be different, and how instances of different emotion categories might be similar (Barrett, 2013; for recent examples of evidence, see Kassam et al., in press; Touroutoglou et al., under review; Wilson-Mendenhall et al., 2011, 2013).
-For example, evidence that each emotion can be consistently and specifically localized to an anatomically constrained and homologous circuit or network within the brain (i.e., that is inheritable and homologous in other animals) would falsify the CAT (networks that don't have these properties actually provide support for the CAT; e.g., Touroutoglou et al., under review).
-Evidence that there are distinct circuits for behavioral adaptations does not falsify that CAT because we do not define emotions as actions (for a similar view, see LeDoux, 2012).
-Pattern classification analyses (e.g., Kassim et al., in press) and metaanalyses (e.g., Lindquist et al., 2012) of neuroimaging findings support (rather than falisify) the CAT.
+But evidence of biological distinctiveness between instances of two different emotion categories does not necessarily falsify the CAT per se (see Barrett, 2013).
+In fact, the CAT makes very specific predictions about how, at the biological level of analysis, instances of the same emotion category might be different, and how instances of different emotion categories might be similar (Barrett, 2013; for recent examples of evidence, see Kassam, Markey, Cherkassky, Loewenstein, & Just, 2013; Touroutoglou, Lindquist, Hollenbeck, Dickerson, & Barrett, under review; Wilson-Mendenhall et al., 2011; Wilson-Mendenhall, Barrett, & Barsalou, 2013).
+For example, evidence that each emotion can be consistently and specifically localized to an anatomically constrained and homologous circuit or network within the brain (i.e., that is inheritable and homologous in other animals) would falsify the CAT.
+Networks that don't have these properties actually provide support for the CAT (e.g., Touroutoglou et al., 2014).
+Evidence that there are distinct circuits for behavioral adaptations does not falsify the CAT because we do not define emotions as actions (Barrett, 2012; for a similar view, see LeDoux, 2012).
+Pattern classification analyses (e.g., Kassam et al., 2013) and meta-analyses (e.g., Lindquist, Wager, Kober, Bliss-Moreau,

+& Barrett, 2012) of neuroimaging findings support (rather than falsify) the CAT.

 The ability to test any biological hypothesis about emotion networks requires that the definition of emotion be stipulated in advance, in a way that scientists can agree on or at least acknowledge as potentially correct.
 Such an achievement is difficult, however, because scientists tend to define emotion in ways that serve their own underlying assumptions and scientific goals that differ from one another (at least across different schools of thought or approaches).
-As a result, evidence for separate circuits for behavioral adaptations is never evidence against the CAT, because we do not define emotions as mere actions.
+As a result, the biological evidence that is most relevant depends on the phenomenon as stipulated.

 The CAT reminds us to resist the temptation to falsely distinguish biology and psychology.
-All semantic categories, even those that are highly abstract, have characteristic patterns of activation within the human brain (e.g., Naselaris et al., 2009) and these representations are not necessarily static and shift with attention (e.g., Cukur et al., in press), so that biology is not equivalent to innateness.
+All semantic categories, even those that are highly abstract, have characteristic patterns of activation within the human brain (e.g., Naselaris, Preng, Kay, Oliver, & Gallant, 2009).
+These representations are not necessarily static and shift with attention (e.g., Cukur, Nishimoto, Huth, & Gallant, 2013), so that biology is not equivalent to innateness.
 Nor is it evidence that something is evolutionarily preserved.